thomasjallerton/nimbus-framework/docs/gettingstarted.md

 * `shadedJarPath` - The location where the shaded jar is found.
 Defaults to `target/lambda.jar`.

 * `compiledSourcePath` - The location where compiled nimbus files are found.
-This will be in the compiled annotation sources.
+This will be in the compiled com.nimbusframework.nimbuscore.annotation sources.
 Defaults to `target/generated-sources/annotations/` (Correct for default java projects, for other languages will likely change)

 ## How to Deploy
 To deploy to AWS you need to provide your AWS credentials.
 This can be done in three ways: